apache/parquet-format/LogicalTypes.md

 `TIMESTAMP` with precision `MICROS` is used for microsecond precision.
 It must annotate an `int64` that stores the number of microseconds from the Unix epoch, 00:00:00.000000 on 1 January 1970, UTC.

+`TIMESTAMP` with precision `NANOS` is used for nanosecond precision.
+It must annotate an `int64` that stores the number of nanoseconds from the Unix epoch, 00:00:00.000000000 on 1 January 1970, UTC.
+Valid values for nanosecond precision are between 00:12:43 21 September 1677 UTC and 23:47:16 11 April 2262 UTC.

 The sort order used for `TIMESTAMP` is signed.